rgriff23/rgriff23.github.io/index.md

 ___

 I am a Data Scientist on the marketing optimization team at [KAYAK](https://www.kayak.com/).
-I also love teaching and moonlight as a part-time analytics lecturer at [Northeastern University](https://www.northeastern.edu/graduate/analytics/).
+I also love teaching and moonlight as an analytics lecturer at [Northeastern University](https://www.northeastern.edu/graduate/analytics/).

 Lately, I've been an enthusiastic contributor to the [progressive movement](https://www.guide.progressivedatajobs.org/02_what_is_prog_analytics).
 Current activities include: